gcsescience.com 6 gcsescience.com

 and the page that deals with the effect of temperature,

-we can see that all reactions go faster if the temperature is raised.
+we can see that all reactions go faster

-In a reversible reaction like the Haber Process,
+In a reversible reaction like the Haber process,

 raising the temperature will make the equilibrium mixture